11 Things To Tell Yourself When You're Feeling Insecure

-Whether you're feeling insecure about something right now or you feel like you could take on literally anything and kill it, it's a good idea to know what to tell yourself when you're feeling down.
+Whether you're feeling insecure about something right now or you feel like you could take on literally anything, it's a good idea to know what to tell yourself when you're feeling down.
 Here are 11 things to tell yourself when you're feeling insecure.

 1. "It's OK To Feel Insecure Sometimes"